 The Company's earnings and growth are affected not only by general economic conditions, but also by the fiscal and monetary policies of the federal government, particularly the Federal Reserve.
 The Federal Reserve implements national monetary policy to promote maximum employment, stable prices, and moderate long-term interest rates.
 Through its open market operations in U.S. government securities, control of the discount rate applicable to borrowings, establishment of reserve requirements against certain deposits, and control of the interest rate applicable to excess reserve balances and reverse repurchase agreements, the Federal Reserve influences the availability and cost of money and credit and, ultimately, a range of economic variables including employment, output, and the prices of goods and services.
-Recently, the Federal Reserve shifted its focus from economic growth to addressing continued concerns with inflation.
-During 2022, the Federal Reserve increased the federal funds target rate seven times, an increase of 425 basis points for the year, and communicated that it anticipates ongoing increases.
-Changes in monetary policy, including increases in the federal funds rate, can affect net interest income and margin, overall profitability, and stockholders' equity.
+Recently, the Federal Reserve has reaffirmed that its strategy for monetary policy is focused on long-run goals and addressing continued concerns with inflation.
+After increasing the federal funds rate by 425 basis points in 2022, the Federal Reserve continued the trend, albeit at a slower pace, for a total increase in 2023 of 100 basis points.
+The last rate increase was in July 2023, and the Federal Reserve has communicated that the economic outlook continues to be uncertain and inflation risks are present.
+Changes in monetary policy, including increases in the federal funds rate, can affect net interest income and margin, overall profitability, and shareholders' equity.
 The nature and impact of future changes in monetary policies and their impact on us cannot be predicted with certainty.